my-short-circuits/multicamera_thermal/README.md

 ### SD card status

 The repository contains historical SD-card bring-up and BMP-writing code (bit-banged CMD0 idle, two-phase mount via `esp_vfs_fat_sdspi_mount`, etc.), but the SD path is disabled in `setup()`.
-On this hardware the ILI9488 panel keeps driving MISO even when its CS is high, which contends with the SD card's MISO line and can blank the LCD when the card is hot-plugged.
-The freeze/WiFi server is the practical save path on this panel; SD requires a hardware fix (cut the GDI ribbon's MISO trace and treat the LCD as write-only, add a Schottky diode + pullup, etc.) that is out of scope for this firmware.
+I couldn't get it to work

 ## Build Requirements

-Tested with:

-- Arduino CLI (Arduino IDE 2.x).
-- ESP32 Arduino core 2.0.11.
-- Board FQBN: `esp32:esp32:dfrobot_firebeetle2_esp32s3`.
-- LovyanGFX 1.2.20.
-- DFRobot_AXP313A 1.0.0.
-- ESP32 bundled `WiFi`, `WebServer`, `DNSServer`, `Wire`, `SPI`, `Preferences`, `FS`.
+make sure you get this: DFRobot_AXP313A 1.0.1 and all the other libraries listed.

 The Melexis MLX90640 API sources needed by the sketch are included in this repository: